Edmonson County, Kentucky: Print media

 Edmonson County is served by a weekly newspaper, the Edmonson News.
 The paper is sometimes referred to by its nickname, "the Gimlet", and carries the slogan "It Bores In".
 The paper has a circulation number of 3,704.

 Radio and television

 Edmonson County is part of the Bowling Green radio and television markets, and is served mainly by that city's radio and TV outlets.
-Mediacom is the local cable provider serving the county.
+Mediacom is the local cable provider serving most of the county.
+In 2022, Glasgow-based South Central Rural Telephone Cooperative began servicing parts of Edmonson County and Warren County with cable, phone and internet service.

-The unincorporated community of Wingfield, in southwestern Edmonson County, is home to the transmitting tower of adult hits-formatted radio station WKLX 100.7 Sam FM (officially licensed in Brownsville) and low-powered television station WCZU-LD, although both outlets operate outside of Edmonson County.
+The unincorporated community of Wingfield, in southwestern Edmonson County, is home to the transmission tower utilized by adult hits-formatted radio station WKLX (100.7 FM, officially licensed in Brownsville) and low-powered television station WCZU-LD (channel 39).
+Both outlets operate outside of Edmonson County.

-Online blogs
+Digital Media

-Additionally, Edmonson County is also served by an online news website, Edmonson Voice.
+Additionally, Edmonson County is also served by a digital news outlet, Edmonson Voice.
 It is a multimedia platform that operates as a combination of an online newspaper, a streaming broadcaster, and video report provider.
 The company serves as the main media outlet in the county with a weekly readership of over 23,000.